 Even the best brand of bottled juice doesn't come close to delivering all the nutrients found in homemade juice, because any juice sold commercially must by law be heated – a process known as pasteurization – which affects many nutrients.
 Store it and you lose even more nutrients.
 Plus many juices add sugar, colors, stabilizers and other additives which also kill nutritional value.

 Are There Any Dangers?

 There are some issues if you're on medication so be sure to speak with your doctor before juicing especially if you're on thyroid medications – certain foods interfere with your medication.
 And too much of the more powerful foods, such as greens or beets, can upset your stomach.

 Juice or Raw?

-There are benefits to drinking your daily recommended servings of veggies and fruits instead of eating them as solid raw foods.
-Liquids are absorbed by the body more quickly and completely because the absorption of the many vitamins, minerals, and other nutrients starts right away as soon as they enter your mouth.
+Depending on the particular variety, there are benefits to drinking your daily recommended servings of veggies and fruits instead of eating them as solid raw foods.
+Liquids, in general, are absorbed by the body more quickly and completely.
 Solid food takes a slower path of absorption through the stomach and intestines, and unless you chew your food thoroughly, you don't get as much nutrition from raw as you do from liquid form in some cases.

 Juice or Cooked

 Cooking food may kill certain nutrients.
 For instance, enzymes play a key role in metabolism and are chiefly found in raw foods, but most are lost when cooked, processed, and preserved.
-Enzymes are particularly important for those trying to lose weight as they help the body burn more calories.
+Enzymes are particularly important for digestion.
 Interestingly, some nutrients are enhanced by steaming such as lycopene in tomatoes.